2028 Copa América: Host selection

+Ecuador

-In accordance with the current host rotation system — which last hosted the tournament in 1993 — would be next in line to organize the event.
+In accordance with the current host rotation system, Ecuador — which last hosted the tournament in 1993 — would be next in line to organize the event.
 In late February 2024, during a meeting between CONMEBOL president Alejandro Domínguez and government of President Daniel Noboa, Noboa expressed interest in organizing the tournament.
+However, on 21 June 2026, Brazilian newspaper O Estado de S. Paulo reported that the Ecuadorian bid has some doubts due to concerns over infrastructure and security.

 As part of the proposal, the Ecuadorian government nominated eight cities to host matches and accommodate the participating teams: Quito, Guayaquil, Manta, Cuenca, Machala, Ambato, Riobamba and Salinas.